seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/2-100/README.md

 ###### FC1

-- 1. [Former Countries, note 1] Occupied by Russia since 2008 during the Russo-Georgian war, internationally recognized as part of Georgia
+- 1. [Former Countries, note 1] Occupied by Russia since 2008 during the Russo-Georgian war, internationally recognized as part of Georgia (as of 2024, August 25th)

 ###### FC2